 I’ve read Treasure Island many times, both for my own enjoyment and to my kids.
-It’s a great novel, an exciting story and a splendid basis for a film.
+It’s a great novel, an exciting story and a terrific basis for a film.
 But only one of the many film versions gets it right: 1990’s version for television, directed by Fraser Heston and starring his father Charlton and a young Christian Bale.
 For years this has been inaccessible except for premium-priced VHS versions, but now it’s finally on DVD in a splendid widescreen transfer.

 In the popular consciousness, Treasure Island the novel labors under two misconceptions.
 One is that it’s a story for children; it’s not.
-It’s written from the perspective of the grown man remembering his adventures as an adolescent, not as a preteen.
+It’s written from the perspective of a grown man remembering his adventures as an adolescent, not as a preteen.
 So in both the MGM and Disney versions, casting Jim as a small boy fundamentally alters the story’s dynamic.
 Christian Bale, on the other hand, is just right here.
 His adventures mark the transition from boyhood to the adult world, and he’s a good enough actor even at age 14 to anchor the film.

 The other misconception is that the pirates are merely colorful but essentially harmless rogues, especially Long John Silver.
 Wallace Beery is friendly to distraction in the 1934 film, and it’s impossible to take Robert Newton’s hammy portrayal in the 1950 Disney film seriously.
 But what else could be done with Jim cast so young?
 Silver in the book is a dangerous man, a real flesh-and-blood pirate, fond of Jim but still willing to kill him if it helped get the treasure.